-- Corporate Governance of ICT The governance of ICT through structures, policies and processes.
-In terms of Corporate Governance of ICT, the current and future use of ICT is directed and controlled. - Governance of ICT In terms of Governance of ICT, used are the individual processes and procedures which are meant to ensure the compliance of the ICT environment based on a pre-agreed set of principles.
+Corporate Governance of ICT - The governance of ICT through structures, policies and processes.
+In terms of Corporate Governance of ICT, the current and future use of ICT is directed and controlled.
+Governance of ICT -are the individual processes and procedures which are meant to ensure the compliance of the ICT environment based on a pre-agreed set of principles.
 The main purpose of the Municipal Corporate Governance ICT Policy is to institutionalize the Corporate Governance of ICT as an integral part of corporate governance within the Newcastle Municipality.
-This Municipal Corporate Governance ICT Policy provides the Municipal Council and Management with a set of principles and practices that must be complied with, together with an implementation approach to be utilized for implementation of ICT Governance. - The objectives of this Corporate Governance of ICT Policy for Newcastle Municipality seek to achieve the following:- - Institutionalize a Corporate Governance of ICT Policy that is consistent with the Corporate Governance Frameworks of the Municipality; - Aligning the ICT strategic goals and objectives with the municipality's strategic goals and objectives; - Ensuring that optimum municipal value is realized from ICT related investments, services and assets; - Ensuring that municipal and ICT related risks do not exceed the municipality's risk appetite and risk tolerance; - Ensuring that ICT related resource needs are met in an optimal manner by proving the organizational structure, capacity and capability;
+This Municipal Corporate Governance ICT Policy provides the Municipal Council and Management with a set of principles and practices that must be complied with, together with an implementation approach to be utilized for implementation of ICT Governance.

-- Ensuring that the communication with stakeholders is transparent, relevant and timely; and - Ensuring transparency of performance and conformance and driving the achievement of strategic goals through monitoring and evaluation.
+Objectives of the Corporate Governance of ICT Policy for Newcastle Municipality • Institutionalize a Corporate Governance of ICT Policy that is consistent with the Corporate Governance Frameworks of the Municipality • Aligning the ICT strategic goals and objectives with the municipality's strategic goals and objectives • Ensuring that optimum municipal value is realized from ICT related investments, services and assets • Ensuring that municipal and ICT related risks do not exceed the municipality's risk appetite and risk tolerance • Ensuring that ICT related resource needs are met in an optimal manner by proving the organizational structure, capacity and capability • Ensuring that the communication with stakeholders is transparent, relevant and timely • Ensuring transparency of performance and conformance and driving the achievement of strategic goals through monitoring and evaluation